 The Pride of the Pipeline

-By changing welding processes, this oil and gas production equipment manufacturer has cut more than 200 man-hours out of each product and is thriving on the shale gas boom.
+By changing welding processes, this oil and gas production equipment manufacturer cut more than 200 man-hours out of each product to thrive during the shale gas boom.

 There was once a time when a great shale well in the area produced 100,000 cu ft of natural gas per day.
 A good shale well now produces 60 million cu ft per day.
 Pride of the Hills has responded in kind, moving from smaller, low-pressure equipment to the larger, higher pressure systems it now takes to operate a shale gas well.